CodingLife0/Ghento/README.md

 # Ghento ✨

 Ghento is a python coded discord bot intended for practitional purposes.
-Please bear in mind that the bot is still in development stages and may have internal errors.
+Please bear in mind that the bot is still in development stages and users may experience initial server errors and malfunctioning.
 I am not to blame for any damaged caused by these errors.

 ## Installation